Designer wineries in the Langhe: Five must-see wineries

 Its shapes are deliberately inspired by the beautiful Langa hills that face it.

-If, on the other hand, you also love good wine and the products of the Langhe, nothing beats a nice food and wine weekend in the Langhe where King Barolo challenges Barbaresco.
+If, on the other hand, you also love good wine and the products of the Langhe, nothing beats an excellent food and wine weekend in the Langhe where King Barolo challenges Barbaresco.

 And they can be made at any time of the year!